 Garnish with coriander leaves.

-- 2 to 2 ½ cups of chopped mixed vegetables (beans, peas, carrots, potatoes, bell pepper and cauliflower)
+- 2 to 2 ½ cups mixed vegetables chopped (beans, peas, carrots, potatoes, bell pepper and cauliflower)

 - 2 green cardamoms